(See also Overview of Coronary Artery Disease.)

 Average survival at 5 years is 89 to 97%, but mortality risk is greater for patients with both variant angina and atherosclerotic coronary artery obstruction.
 Risk increases with increasing obstruction.

 Usually, sublingual nitroglycerin promptly relieves variant angina.
 Calcium channel blockers may effectively prevent symptoms.
 Theoretically, beta-blockers may exacerbate spasm by allowing unopposed alpha-adrenergic vasoconstriction, but this effect has not been proven clinically.

 Oral drugs most commonly used are calcium channel blockers:

-In refractory cases, amiodarone may be useful.
-Although these drugs relieve symptoms, they do not appear to alter prognosis.
+Although all these drugs relieve symptoms, they do not appear to alter prognosis.

 Drugs Mentioned In This Article